rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `CALIBRATION%APPLY=.true.`

 ### CALIBRATION%LOCALIZATION_TAPERING
-  Tapering factor applied in the update step for the co-estiamted parameters.
+  Tapering factor applied in the update step for the co-estimated parameters.

   **Type**: real